bogdanmagometa/SWAms/protocol.md

 In the first case, we have race condition and loss of data, so we do not get 3000.

 In case of pessimistic and optimistic locks, there are no race conditions.
-Optimistic lock seems to be a little bit faster, but we haven't probed it statistically.
+Optimistic lock seems to be a little bit faster, but we haven't proved it statistically.

 ## 5. Configure Bounded Queue

 - When there are no reads (0 consumers), the put operation blocks:

 ![](./img/part5/hang.png)

 - When there is at least one consumer, the bounded queue might block the provider until reads occur: